 Alicia is a born advocate with an enthusiasm for advancing O&P care to benefit people with limb loss and limb differences.
 She is a graduate of Ohio University with a bachelor's degree in Technical and Applied Studies.
 Alicia was a part of the inaugural class of lead advocates with the Amputee Coalition.
 Since her time as a fellow, she has continued advocating for the O&P community and expanded her advocacy efforts with other organizations that are close to her heart.
 Alicia has also worked with two hospital organizations to create their peer network for amputees in Indiana.

 2019 Breece Fellow

-Susannah Engdahl, PhD is the Manager of Health Policy and Research at the American Orthotic & Prosthetic Association (AOPA).
+Susannah Engdahl, PhD is the former Manager of Health Policy and Research at the American Orthotic & Prosthetic Association (AOPA).
 As a lifelong prosthesis user due to congenital absence of both hands and both feet, she has a strong interest in using research to improve functional outcomes and access to care for individuals with limb loss and limb difference.
 Her dissertation research at the University of Michigan focused on understanding how functional success and satisfaction with an upper limb prosthesis are affected by the design of the prosthesis.
 During her postdoctoral fellowship at George Mason University, she worked on developing a novel ultrasound-based control modality for upper limb prostheses.
 Susannah’s experience as a fellow for the National Association of Advancement of Orthotics and Prosthetics (NAAOP) was instrumental in providing advocacy experience that complemented her research background, which encouraged her to pursue career opportunities that merge these interests.

 2018 Breece Fellow